 How to use Cardamom?

 You can use Cardamom in many dishes and beverages, from sweet to savory.
 It has a very distinctive perfume-like fragrance, with sweet and minty notes.
-Black cardamom has a bit more of a smoky taste to it and often used in savory dishes.
+Black cardamom has a bit more of a smoky taste to it and is often used in savory dishes.

 Ground cardamom is used very often in pastries and can be also added to coffee drinks.
 In savory dishes is added to rice and curry dishes, or stews.